SwarajSalesforce/SF2SFRESTApi/README.md

-# SalesforceToSalesforce Integation with Lightening Component
+# Invoke REST call from Lightening Component and show it the response

 ### Step 1--